 Endangered and threatened species are facing the real possibility of extinction.
-Keeping track of them is the International Union for the Conservation of Nature (IUCN), which publishes a regularly updated “Red List of Threatened Species.”
-This group, along with allied conservationists across the globe, is working against time to combat threats that endanger the survival of species.
+Keeping track of them is the International Union for the Conservation of Nature (IUCN), which, along with allied conservationists across the globe, is working against time to combat threats to their survival.

 One of the first international organizations to bring attention to the plight of endangered species was the International Union for the Conservation of Nature.
 The IUCN formed in the years after World War II with a mission to enumerate, protect, and aid the many species whose habitat and lives have been threatened by human action over the years.

-Among the most valuable tools the IUCN has devised to draw attention to the state of animal and wildlife preservation across the planet is the “Red List of Threatened Species,” basically a checklist of species survival and loss.
+Among the most valuable tools the IUCN has devised is the “Red List of Threatened Species,” basically a checklist of species survival and loss.
 This list charts hundreds of thousands of species and is divided into numerous categories, all the way from “Least Concern” to “Extinct.”

 A List for Threatened Species